Cardinality: Countable sets

-A number is called algebraic if it is a solution of some polynomial equation (with integer coefficients).
-For example, the square root of two $\sqrt2$ is a solution to $x^2 - 2 = 0,$ and the rational number $p/q$ is the solution to $qx - p = 0.$ Conversely, a number which cannot be the root of any polynomial is called transcendental.
+A number is called algebraic if it is a solution of some polynomial equation with integer coefficients.
+For example, the square root of two $\sqrt2$ is a solution to $x^2 - 2 = 0$, and the rational number $p/q$ is the solution to $qx - p = 0$.
+Conversely, a number which cannot be the root of any polynomial is called transcendental.
 Two examples include Euler's number (e) and pi (π).
 In general, proving a number is transcendental is considered to be very difficult, and only a few classes of transcendental numbers are known.
 However, it can be shown that the set of algebraic numbers is countable by ordering the polynomials lexicographically (for example, see Cantor's first set theory article).
-Since the set of algebraic numbers is countable while the real numbers are uncountable (shown in the following section), the transcendental numbers must form the vast majority of real numbers, even though they are individually much harder to identify.
+Since the set of algebraic numbers is countable while the real numbers are uncountable (shown in the following subsection), the transcendental numbers must form the vast majority of real numbers, even though they are individually much harder to identify.
 That is to say, almost all real numbers are transcendental.